Podcasting is a great way for a creative to get their thoughts and ideas out into the world from the comfort of their own home or studio.

 - Not self-explanatory, some terminology might be confusing

-- No free plan, all plans are priced between $5-75 per month
+- No free plan, all plans (classic to advanced podcast hosting plans) are priced between $5-75 per month

 How Good is Libsyn?